 Gender equality in education and the workplace

-For each extra year of primary schooling, girls will earn 10 to 20% more when they start working.
-More years of schooling also means girls marry at a later age and are less vulnerable to intimate partner violence.
+More years of schooling means girls marry at a later age and are less vulnerable to intimate partner violence.

-To help boost education, GVI assists in supporting schools in rural areas, setting up workshops and training for women and girls, and raising community awareness on the importance of female education.
+To help boost education, GVI assists in supporting schools in rural areas, setting up workshops and training for women and girls, and raising community awareness on the importance of equal access to education.

 Gender equality in the workplace means both making sure women have the same opportunities, and are paid the same as men for equal work.
 To help address this, our women’s empowerment projects look at professional development and ongoing training.

-GVI is also focusing on the UN SDG 5 target of making sure that women play an active role in decision making and have the same leadership opportunities as men.
+GVI is also focusing on UN SDG 5: Gender Equality and its target of making sure that women play an active role in decision-making and have the same leadership opportunities as men.